Kyuwri/Kyuwri/README.md

 ‼️ Some notes ig: I don't RP at all.
 I'm not too interested in shipping on PT, don't act like a ship while interacting with me (I'm a massive shipper though!
 I love Showtime and Funnybunny).
 Lastly, DON'T friend or INT with me under 14.

-If you're down and bored enough, I will every now and then have a Magma canvas opened linked on my Strawpage, so feel free to add literally anything to it ^o^

 ### Currently playing:
 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=azsf26ttyxkalss13gafqesh2&cover_image=true&theme=novatorem&show_offline=true&background_color=121212&interchange=false&bar_color=53b14f&bar_color_cover=true)](https://spotify-github-profile.kittinanx.com/api/view?uid=azsf26ttyxkalss13gafqesh2&redirect=true)